A Pictorial Guide for

 When using a machine turning them inside out is a necessity to keep the indigo in and avoid any nasty fade creases while they tumble and soak and short or no spin-cycle.
 We think 40º is a good temperature for the first wash, removing the majority of shrinkage up front allowing you to just enjoy getting on wearing them.

-One thing to avoid completely is tumble drying.
-This will cause the denim to plump unnaturally and can also result in streaked fading and creasing which will be embedded into your denim forever.
+One thing to avoid is tumble drying; this will cause the denim to swell unnaturally and can also result in streaked fading and creasing which will be embedded into your denim forever.

-We find hanging them in the shower or bath directly post wash allowing the excess water and indigo to drain, then laying them flat on an old towel is best option.
+We find hanging them in the shower or bath directly after washing allows the excess water and indigo to drain.
+When not so sodden, lie them flat on an old towel until dry.

 Once your denim has been washed and dried you can start thinking about length.
 This is always a matter of taste and personal preference, which will probably change over the years of wearing them.